Should I transfer stocks into my TFSA?

 That said, I actually didn’t follow my own advice many years ago.
 A decade ago, I opened (and still retain) a non-registered investing account.

-However over the years I’ve maxed all contribution room with my TFSA and RRSP; and there is only some room left with my wife’s RRSP now – so all our registered accounts should be maxed out in the coming year or so.
+However over the years I’ve maxed all contribution room with my TFSA and RRSP.
+Only my wife has some RRSP room at the time of this post.
+Soon, all our registered accounts should be maxed out in the coming year or so.

 Anyhow – back to you, I believe anytime you have an opportunity to maximize contributions to your TFSA in any year, you should.
 The TFSA is a gift of an account for all adult Canadians to use.
 This account can be for short-term saving street or long-term investing boulevard!